smartperson/CTRsync/README.md

 # CTRsync

 ## Why?
-I'm tired of launching sftpd and going to my desktop to download or upload common files.
+I'm tired of launching ftpd and going to my desktop to download or upload common files.
 A few people asked for a way to automatically transfer their backed-up saves from JKSM.
 I like secure communications.

 ## Features
 * Automatically log in using an SSH keypair.